ProFormA/proformaxml/Whitepaper.md

 A submission must consist of one or several files, where all file names must adhere to the regular expression.

-- <b>regexp-restriction</b> holds a regular expression of the filenames (only the filename, without path) which the system should accept.
+- <b>regexp-restriction</b> holds a regular expression of the filenames (only the filename, without a path) which the system should accept.
 Regular expressions can contain less than/greater than signs.
 CDATA is allowed.

 ###### Code-Beispiel